My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

 - December 1493 – Founds colony of La Isabella on the island of Hispaniola in the present-day Dominican Republic.

-- April 24, 1494 – Sails from La Isabella in search for the mainland Japan.
+- April 24, 1494 – Sails from La Isabella in search of mainland Japan.

 - April 30, 1494 – Lands in Cuba.